icgc-dcc/dcc-docs/docs/download/downloading_data.md

 aws_secret_access_key = your_pdc_secret_access_key
 ```

+You can also run `aws configure` and follow the prompts.

-#### Download Data Instructions:
+#### Download Data Instructions

-1. Find your data of interest at https://dcc.icgc.org/repositories (click on 'PDC'  repository).
+1. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `PDC` repository.
 Click on "Download Files" and download manifest file.
 ![Download-PDC-Manifest](images/download-pdc-manifest.png)

 2. The manifest file that you downloaded from ICGC Data Portal for PDC is actually a shell script containing aws cli commands, one line per file.
 Here's an example: